SModelS/smodels/docs/manual/source/RunningSModelS.rst

  * For an SLHA :ref:`input file <BasicInput>`, the decay of :ref:`final states <final states>` (or Z\ :sub:`2`-even particles such as the Higgs, W,...) are always ignored during the decomposition.
 Furthermore, if there are two cross-sections at different calculation order (say LO and NLO) for the same process, only the highest order is used.
  * The list of |elements| can be extremely long.
 Try setting **addElmentInfo** = False and/or **printDecomp** = False to obtain a smaller output.

+.. [#] We note that SLHA files including decay tables and cross sections, together with the corresponding *particles.py*, can conveniently be generated via the SModelS-micrOMEGAS interface, see `arXiv:1606.03834 <http://www.arXiv.org/abs/1606.03834>`_